How to Professionally Ask For an Update at Work: Tips + Examples

-It’s been a couple of days since you last heard from a coworker who is in charge of a very important project implementation.
+It’s been a couple of days since you last heard from a coworker in charge of a critical project implementation.
 The deadline is coming up soon, and you’re planning on reaching out to said coworker to get the latest update.

 If this sounds familiar, you’ve come to the right place.